paramraghavan/recipe-book-html-template/vegetarian/gobi-manchurian.md

 - And keep it in low
 - Add 2 table spoon soy sauce(i used dark soy sauce,becasue that's what i had), 2 tablespoon chilli sauce(i used chiili-garlic sauce), 2 tablespoons ketchup( if you don’t have vinegar), alter the proportions as need be.
 Add these to the garlic fry pan, saute it
 - Then take half onion and 1/4 capsicum chop it ( don’t to chop it fine)
+> Assuming small to medium size onion.
+1/2 capsicum if it's small size capsicum
 - Add the above to the fry pan
 - Switch off gas and add  the fried florets to this fry pan and mix it well
 - Serve after an hour or 2
 - Enjoy!
+> All these measurements are approximate, you may vary as need be in proportions, this reciepe is very forgiving one
 - <img title="gobi manchurian" alt="Alt text" src="/images/gobi-manchuirian.png">